-From 1^{st} January 2011 HIPE will record the date each coded procedure was performed on.
+From $1^{st}$ January 2011 HIPE will record the date each coded procedure was performed on.
 Only those procedures performed in the hospital during the admission are to be coded.

 - The principal procedure will always be sequenced first regardless of the date it was performed on. - The principal procedure must have a date recorded - If the date of a secondary procedure is unknown the date field is to be left blank.
-Blank date fields are subject to audit and further data quality review - In line with ACS 0020 Bilateral/Multiple procedures, for multiple procedures recorded once for each admission (see list of examples from ACS 0020 below) the date the procedure was first performed will be recorded.
+Blank date fields are subject to audit and further data quality review - Refer to ACS 0020 Bilateral/Multiple Procedures for information and guidance on coding procedures performed multiple times or bilaterally. - In line with ACS 0020 Bilateral/Multiple procedures, for multiple procedures recorded once for each admission the date the procedure was first performed will be recorded.